Updated: 10 July 2018

 The graphs here, showing the value of imports and arrivals at current prices and the volume, are from figures produced by HMRC, largely from VAT returns.
 Only trade (imports and, from Europe, arrivals) are recorded.
 Most stone (and a still growing proportion), by volume and value, comes from India and China.
 Other significant areas that stone in the UK comes from include Turkey and, increasingly, the Middle East and North Africa, especially Egypt.

-More stone is being used in construction in the UK all the time - for cladding, interiors, hard landscaping and slate (especially for roofing).
+More stone is being used in construction in the UK all the time - for cladding, interiors, hard landscaping and roofing (almost all slate, mostly from Spain and Portugal).
 The figures here also include memorials.
 There was a spike in the value and volume of stone landed in the UK from overseas in 2008, followed by a fall after the economic crash and then a return to growth, although the prices being paid for it have fallen considerably.

 The figures shown here do not represent all the stone coming into the UK because of the way they are collected.
 Natural Stone Specialist magazine has produced the graphs from figures using the most relevant commodity codes used by HMRC.
 We believe this will include the majority of stone coming into the UK while excluding other materials, and the same data sets are used for each year to produce meaningful comparisons.